ymollard/python-advanced-slides/slides.md

 sum(5, 5).capitalize()
 # Linter warning:  Unresolved attribute reference "capitalize" for "int"
 ```
-Mistakes will NOT raise exception or prevent the interpreter from running the code in any way, only an (optional) linter would notice.
+Mistakes will NOT raise exception or prevent the interpreter from running the code in any way, only an (optional) type checker would notice.

 ---
 To specify more complex annotations, import them from `typing`: